-Inherent Risk Assessment: The chart to the right illustrates that about 60% of the inherent risk for these 33 controls falls between medium-high and extreme. should be noted that inherent risk doesn't take into consideration the implementation of a control - only the risk that is present for operating in the current environment.
-Although this control family only accounts for less than 10% of the controls, this family is essential to establish the security program.
+Inherent Risk Assessment: The chart to the right illustrates that about 75% of the inherent risk for these 20 IT Audit (Log) and Compliance Management controls falls between medium-high and extreme.
+It should be noted that inherent risk doesn't take into consideration the implementation of a control - only the risk that is present for operating in the current environment.
+Although this control family accounts for less than 6% of the controls, this family is essential to support the security program.

-Implementation Status Assessment: As shown in the graph to the left, SCDOT has made some progress 33 implementing the Information Security Management controls.
-42.4% of the controls are either fully or nearly implemented.
-Nearly half of the controls (45.5%)partially are implemented.
+Implementation Status Assessment: As shown in the graph to the left, SCDOT has made moderate progress implementing the 20 IT Audit (Log) and Compliance Management controls.
+85% of the controls are either fully or nearly implemented.
+15% are partially implemented.